 There are two options:

-1. The same as above from the ferry dock, but please let us know where you’re traveling from and the shuttle driver can pick you up in La Ceiba (simply reply back to our confirmation e-mail indicating where you need to be picked up–but please note this must be in the downtown of La Ceiba).
+1. Shuttle: the same as above from the ferry dock, but please let us know where you’re traveling from and the shuttle driver can pick you up in La Ceiba (simply reply back to our confirmation e-mail indicating where you need to be picked up–but please note this must be in the downtown of La Ceiba, not in Rio Cangrejal.
+We can pick you up at the bus stop at the entrance to the El Cangrejal road (on the main highway).

 2. Take an inexpensive local bus to the San Pedro Sula bus terminal, and from there take an El Mochito bus to D&D Brewery (beware not to take the bus to “Lake Yojoa” because that will drop you off on the wrong side of the lake!
 We know this sounds counterintuitive, but trust us.)

-Casa Sola has more frequent departures but is slower, less reliable–however it’s cheaper.
+Casa Sola will take you directly to the San Pedro Sula bus terminal.
 After arriving in San Pedro Sula, follow the arrival instructions for San Pedro Sula (above)

 Frequently asked questions about this route: